-As reported in the financial statements, investments include long-term investments.
+Investments, as reported in the basis financial statements, include long-term investments.
 Law or legal instruments may restrict these investments.
 All investments are stated at fair value based on quoted market prices.
 For investments where no readily ascertainable fair value exists, management has received an estimate of fair value from the investment fund manager based, in part, on real estate appraisals.
 The State Treasurer is the custodian of all funds; however, investment of funds is the responsibility of the Nebraska Investment Council.